Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

-With a bit of physical stimulation to the affected area, a lot of the swelling and pain from Plantar Fasciitis can be reduced in milder cases.
+With a bit of physical stimulation to the affected area, a lot of the swelling and pain can be reduced in milder cases.
 Something as simple as a foam roller or a towel can be effective, but what works even better is something cold, like an ice-cold bottle of water.
 This is best done in conjunction with other methods, such as anti-inflammatory medicine and KT tape.

 - Water Bottle

 Kinesiology tape, or KT tape, is an elastic material that can provide additional support to the foot as well as reducing inflammation.
 By limiting the movement, properly applied KT tape will prevent the issues that cause and worsen the inflammation.
 However, this is only a temporary fix for the problem, and shouldn’t be used very frequently.
 The downside to this practice is over-reliance on it can cause the tissues in your foot to atrophy due to lack of activity.
 Regardless, taping can provide quick relief on especially painful days.

 - With your toes stretching upward, attach one end of the tape to the underside of the foot.

 - Stretching the tape slightly, place the rest of the tape down along the underside, stopping at the back of the ankle.

 - With another strip of tape, attach one end to the upper ankle, on the inside of the lower leg.

 - Adding minor tension with slight stretching, place the rest of the tape along the side of the foot, under the sole and ending on the other side.

 - Place the tip of a third tape piece on the back of the foot, higher up than the first piece and at a 45-degree angle.

 - Similar to the second strip, apply mild tension and place the rest of the piece along the lower foot and under the sole, ending on the other side.